 For the filling: 1 lb of shrimp 1 onion, thinly sliced Bean sprouts and mung beans Mint and cilantro to top it off

-- Combine all batter ingredients (except green onions) in a medium Prep Bowl and for three hours or overnight.
+- Combine all batter ingredients (except green onions) in a medium mixing bowl and for three hours or overnight.

 - Steam or soak your mung beans until soft.

-- On medium-high heat add 1-2 tsps of oil and some onions to your Big Pan.
+- On medium-high heat add 1-2 tsps of oil and some onions to your Essential Pan.

 - Quickly add a few pieces of shrimp.
 Sauté until lightly browned.